 Following on from an incident where an engineer fell seven metres from a loft in London, British Telecom plc (BT) have been fined £500,000 after being found guilty of Work at Height breaches.

 The injured engineer suffered serious injuries and had to be taken to hospital, where doctors found that he had a broken back and ankles.

-The Old Bailey heard how a BT engineer, David Spurgeon, was fixing a telephone fault in the roof void of a residential block of flats in Tower Hamlets, East London.
+The Old Bailey court heard how BT engineer, David Spurgeon, was carrying out his daily duties and at the time was fixing a telephone in the roof void of a residential block of flats located in Tower Hamlets, East London.

-Mr Spurgeon was working alone when he lost his balance and fell through the ceiling, landing on a concrete stairwell, sustaining his serious injuries.
+When the accident took place, Mr Spurgeon was working alone when he lost his balance and fell through the ceiling.
+He then landed directly on a concrete stairwell, which is where he sustained his serious injuries.

-British Telecom plc, of Newgate Street, London, was found guilty of breaching Section 2(1) of the Safety and Health at Work etc Act 1974 and was fined £500,000 and ordered to pay costs of £98,913.51.
-In his sentencing remarks the judge criticised BT for attempting to blame its own engineers for the incident.
-He described their approach as being ‘not necessary, misplaced, and unfortunate’.
+British Telecom plc, whose headquarters are located in Newgate Street, London, were found guilty of breaching Section 2(1) of the Safety and Health at Work etc Act 1974.
+Subsequently, the company was fined £500,000 and were also ordered to pay costs that totalled £98,913.51.
+During the sentencing remarks, the judge also added comments that criticised BT for attempting to cover their failures up by blaming their own engineers for the incident.
+He described the company’s approach as ‘not necessary, misplaced and unfortunate’.

 Height Safety must always be a priority for you and your personnel.
 Heightsafe provide solutions in:

 - Fall Protection – Fall Arrest and Fall Restraint Safety Lines